top of page

 May limit opportunities for pilots seeking roles outside the realm of large commercial airlines within the aviation industry.

-Key Takeaways: ATP vs Commercial Pilot License
+Key Takeaways: ATP and Commercial License

-To recap the main differences of an ATP vs Commercial License lies in the level of responsibility and the size of aircraft pilots can operate.
+The primary distinction between an Airline Transport Pilot (ATP) license and a Commercial Pilot License (CPL) lies in the level of responsibility and the size of aircraft pilots can operate.
 An ATP license allows you to captain large commercial planes, while a CPL permits compensated flying but not in the role of a captain on those large aircraft.

-3 views
+865 views

 bottom of page